How long should a resume be? One page? Two pages? Does it even matter? We’re here to answer all your questions about resume length!

 - Where to put relevant coursework on a resume and what to do with your GPA.

 By the way, this guide is about writing a resume’s education section.
-If you are looking for how to write a resume for an educational purpose, check out:
+If you are just starting your professional career and want to learn how to write your resume check out these guides:

 1. Why is a Resume Education Section Important?